Welcome To Our Practice

 The NHS will continue to support staff in ensuring that the guidance is followed in all healthcare settings.

-Patients may have seen media reports about general practice moving away from telephone triage from Monday 17 May.
+Patients may have seen media reports about general practice moving away from telephone triage.
 Telephone triage for appointment requests was in place at Orchard Family Practice prior to the pandemic and this will continue.
 As has been the case before and during the pandemic, patients will be offered a face to face consultation where this is deemed clinically necessary.

 Please only use this service if you require medical advice from the GP.
 If you have been asked to make a review appointment with the GP or another member of the practice team, please do not submit an eConsult, but instead telephone the surgery on 01634 337620.

 In line with current Government guidance, patients are required to continue to wear a face covering in all Healthcare Settings.

 Face coverings primarily protect others, so doing so (unless exempt) is key to preventing the spread of infection.

 *PLEASE DO NOT TELEPHONE THE PRACTICE TO ENQUIRE ABOUT BOOKNG COVID BOOSTERS

 For any information about covid vaccinations, please follow the governments link Coronavirus (COVID-19) vaccination - NHS (www.nhs.uk).

 Millions of outpatient appointments and treatments have been delayed in NHS hospitals during the pandemic.
 When patients contact the hospital, they are sometimes told to ask their GP for an ‘expedite letter’.
 This is frustrating for you and for us, and rarely results in your appointment being brought forward.

 If your gallbladder or arthritis pain is worse, if your mobility has reduced, or your tinnitus increased, this is not something a GP can measure.
 We take your word for it, and the hospital should too.
 Only the hospital can compare your needs with those of other patients on their waiting list.